pratik8064/Geospatial-analysis-using-Apache-Spark/README.md

 Phase 2 :

 Requirements for phase 2 were to use User Defined Functions in SparkSQL to get
-1. All points that lie in given rectangle
+1. All points from dataset that lie in given rectangle coordinates
-2. All points that are within given range for given point.
+2. All points from dataset that lie within given range for given point.

-#### Version history
-v1.1, Nov 16, Fix a bug in "Entrace.scala"
-v1.0, Nov 13, Initial version
+Phase 3 :
 ## Requirement

 In this phase, you are required to do spatial hot spot analysis.
 In particular, you need to complete two different hot spot analysis tasks